Mota0G/Mota0G/README.md

 - 🎓 I'm a graduate in **Computer Programming** from Conestoga College, Canada.
 - 💼 I am currently looking for a job opportunity.
-- ⚡ Fun fact: I play guitar and love solving logic puzzles.
+- ⚡ Fun fact: I play guitar and love reading books.

 ### 🛠️ Languages and Tools